Productivity Fails Where Confusion Resides

 Verbal communication is where clarity meets presence.
 Whether you’re leading a meeting or participating in one, a few habits dramatically improve productivity:

-State the next steps and who those steps belong to.
+• State the next steps and who is responsible for each.

 Nonverbal Communication: Be Present and Engaged